 When operating as a leading media company servicing a whole nation, it is vital to challenge one's own systems in order to ensure that internal and external processes and services are at their best.
 Knowing so Yle wanted to test their own systems.
 The goal was to check all the systems, how they were developed and how automation could improve the software and replace manual processes.
-What Yle needed was a Devops Audit.
+What Yle needed was a DevOps assessment.

 Small steps help create great changes

-Devops audit model can be broken down into four main activities: Kickoff, interview, analyses and development proposal.
+DevOps assessment model can be broken down into four main activities: Kickoff, interview, analyses and development proposal.

-Next, it was possible to do an analysis of their current situation and devops maturity level.
-Based on Yle’s devops maturity level a development plan was made.
+Next, it was possible to do an analysis of their current situation and DevOps maturity level.
+Based on Yle’s DevOps maturity level a development plan was made.
 The development plan was broken down to approximately 30-40 areas of improvement and further into even smaller pieces, making it very clear what needed to be done.

 One area of improvement was development of documentation